victor-YT/TaskManagerA2/README.md

 # 📱 TaskManagerA2

 A minimalist iOS task management app built with **SwiftUI** and the **MVVM architecture**.
-This project was created as part of my iOS development assignment (A2), simulating a real-world app development workflow.
+This project was created as part of my iOS development assignment, simulating a real-world app development workflow.

 ---